- CrashPlan PRO

 The Code42 app backs up and stores previous versions of your files according to your Backup Frequency and Versioning Settings.
 The collection of previous versions for a file is known as its version history.

 Settings for removing old versions of files from your backup archive.
 Removing these older versions can greatly help control the size of your backup archive.
-By default, Code42 keeps more of your recent versions and fewer of the older ones.
+By default, Code42 for Enterprise keeps more of your recent versions and fewer of the older ones.

 The ability to download files from the administration console via a web browser.
 Web restore is a secondary method of downloading files.